International Education Week brings global focus to campus events

 Staff/faculty/student report

 cge logoInternational Education Week November 14-18, a joint initiative of the U.S. Department of State and the U.S. Department of Education, is “an opportunity to celebrate the benefits of international education and exchange worldwide,” the sponsors say.
-Saint Michael’s College and its new Center for Global Engagement were all-in this past week with a full slate of excellent, well-attended events.
+Saint Michael’s College and its new Institute for Global Engagement were all-in this past week with a full slate of excellent, well-attended events.

 Responding to a global refugee crisis